trapx00/Lightx00/README.md

-# TrapLight
+# Light x00

-Lights Purchasing-Selling-Stokcing System by Trap x00.
+Light x00 is a light product purchasing-selling-stokcing system made by Trap x00.

 ## Feature